Recently updated on: November 18, 2023

 What Is the Stock Market?

 The stock market, also known as the stock exchange, is where people buy and sell stocks.
-Our country has the Philippine Stock Exchange (PSE).
-There are around 300 publicly-listed companies on the PSE.
+In the Philippines, we have the Philippine Stock Exchange (PSE).
+Currently, there are around 300 publicly-listed companies on the PSE.

 The Philippine Stock Exchange Index (PSEi) comprises 30 companies from different industries in the stock market.
 They are usually re-evaluated once or twice a year.
 Here is the list of the current companies in the PSEi.